jporeilly/Helm/Labs/02 Helm Charts/01 Charts/charts v1.md

 ```
 helm upgrade guestbook-demo ./guestbook/ --namespace helm-demo
 ```
+check the frontend:1.1 image has been pulled:

+kubectl get service frontend

 check that the new image is used:
 ```
 kubectl describe pod -l app=frontend -n helm-demo